nanovms/ops/README.md

 ## Pull Requests

-If you have an idea for a new feature and it might take longer than a few hours or days to do it's worth opening a feature request tkt to ideate it first before jumping into code.
+If you have an idea for a new feature and it might take longer than a few hours or days to complete, then it's worth opening a feature request ticket to ideate it first before jumping into code.
 There might be someone already working on the feature or plans to do something entirely different.